 Note also that for the rest of the paper, $\mu$ will always be a normalizing factor as of here, and its value can always be determined in a similar manner as well.
-Hence, we may skip discussions concerning how to decide $\mu$ for simplicity in the subsequent results.
+Hence, we may skip discussions concerning how to determine $\mu$ for simplicity in the subsequent results.

 It is worth mentioning that the only assumptions required for Theorem~\ref{recursivetheorem} to hold is that $g \left( \cdot \right)$ is strictly causal and that $\left\{ \mathbf{d}_{k} \right\}$ and $\mathbf{z}_0$ are independent.
-Those are in fact very general assumptions, allowing both the controller and plant to be arbitrarily causal (as long as the open-loop system is strictly causal), while allowing the disturbance to be with arbitrary distributions.
-In addition, no conditions on the stationarities of the disturbance or the error signal are needed either.
+Those are in fact very general assumptions, allowing both the controller and the plant to be any causal functions/mappings (as long as the open-loop system is strictly causal), while allowing the disturbance to be with arbitrary distributions.
+In addition, no conditions on the stationarities of the disturbance or the error signal are required either.

-In general, it is seen that the lower bound (for any $p \geq 1$) depends only on the conditional entropy of the current disturbance $\mathbf{d}_{k}$ given the previous disturbances $\mathbf{d}_{0,\ldots,k-1}$, i.e.,, the amount of ``randomness" contained in $\mathbf{d}_{k}$ given $\mathbf{d}_{0,\ldots,k-1}$.
+In general, it is seen that the lower bound (for any $p \geq 1$) depends only on the conditional entropy of the current disturbance $\mathbf{d}_{k}$ given the previous disturbances $\mathbf{d}_{0,\ldots,k-1}$, i.e., the amount of ``randomness" contained in $\mathbf{d}_{k}$ given $\mathbf{d}_{0,\ldots,k-1}$.
 As such, if $\mathbf{d}_{0,\ldots,k-1}$ provide more/less information of $\mathbf{d}_{k}$, then the conditional entropy becomes smaller/larger, and thus the bound becomes smaller/larger.
 In particular, if $\left\{ \mathbf{d}_{k} \right\}$ is a Markov process, then $h \left( \mathbf{d}_k | \mathbf{d}_{0,\ldots,k-1} \right) = h \left( \mathbf{d}_k | \mathbf{d}_{k-1} \right)$ \cite{Cov:06}, and hence \eqref{feedbackbound} reduces to

 In the worst case, when $\mathbf{d}_{k}$ is independent of $\mathbf{d}_{0,\ldots,k-1}$, we have $h \left( \mathbf{d}_k | \mathbf{d}_{0,\ldots,k-1} \right) = h \left( \mathbf{d}_k \right)$, and thus